 Looking for other great soups?

-Give these soups a try when you wan to switch up the menu a bit!
-Mom’s Vegetarian Pot Pie Soup, Slow Cooker Creamy Tortilla Soup, Chicken Gnocchi Soup, Creamy Carrot Soup, and Creamy Vegetable Gnocchi Soup.
+Give these hearty soups a try when you want to switch up the menu a bit!
+Mom’s Vegetarian Pot Pie Soup, Slow Cooker Creamy Tortilla Soup, and Creamy Carrot Soup.

 Let’s keep in touch